BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/cost_tracker.md

 ### Tracked entity state is accumulative

-This should be true if the tracked entity's state increases over time (true) or if it's the difference between updates (false).
+This should be true if the tracked entity's state increases over time (true) or if it's the raw value (false).

 !!! info